KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_taku_request_2_2.md

-The Hegemony is interested in your proposal.
+The outcome of this decision will shape the course of our interactions with your empire.